 Having a car makes travelling around your own country much easier, you can head off on weekends away or pop down the coast for the afternoon!

-I get it though, saving can be really tough, so I’ve put together some tips that helped me help you along my way:
+I get it though, saving can be really tough, so I’ve put together some tips that helped me along my way:

 1. Stop ordering smashed avo (that is, save)